Zettelkasten-Method/zettelkasten.de/content/posts/2022/10/creative-technique-within-zettelkasten-framework.md

 The difficulty of the Zettelkasten Method is not to be found in its complicatedness, but in translating techniques and methods into the Zettelkasten Framework.
 Tseng has done an excellent job of that here.
 With a slight change of the name and the correct classification of this thinking tool in relation to the Zettelkasten Method, it is (hopefully) 2% better.

 Her article [The essence of the Zettelkasten method, demystified](https://feeei.substack.com/p/the-essence-of-the-zettelkasten-method#%C2%A7the-compass-of-zettelkasten-thinking) is a recommended read!

+**Update (2022-11-15):** Vicky Zhao and Fei-Ling Tseng did a presentation and used the term “Idea Compass” in May which predates my article, so all credit goes to them.
+Check out their presentation if you want to see a presentation about this creative technique: [Vicky Zhao & Fei-Ling Tseng: The Compass of Zettelkasten Thinking: Associative Thinking Made Easy](https://www.linkingyourthinking.com/lytcon/vicky-and-fei-compass-of-zettelkasten-thinking)

 ---------